The Apache Software Foundation

 Listing yourself in the Speakers DOAP file

-Now, if you haven’t already done so, checkout the committers directory from svn:
+If you haven’t already done so, check out the committers directory from svn:

 svn co https://svn.apache.org/repos/private/committers/

 helper.
 If your FOAF file is in svn and showing up on people.apache.org,

 If you have your FOAF file externally hosted, the rdf:resource should point to the URL of the file.

 For an apache committer with username “foo”, your entry would be one of:

 <helper> <foaf:Person rdf:resource="urn:org:apache:foo.rdf" /> </helper> <helper> <foaf:Person rdf:resource="https://www.example.com/foaf/foo.rdf" /> </helper>